jlchn/deploy-services-as-a-cluster/node-http-server-k8s/README.md

 ```

 ### pod

+a pod is a group of containers that will always run together(withe the same lifecycle) on the same worker node and in the same Linux namespace.

+- each pod is like a logical host machine with its own IP, hostname, processes, and so on.
+- all containers of a pod run under the same Network and UTS namespaces, they all share the same hostname and network interfaces.
+- all containers of a pod run under the same IPC namespace and can communicate through IPC.
+- using Volume to allow containers of a pod to share filesystems. by default, the filesystem of each container is fully isolated from each other because container’s filesystem comes from the container image.

 ```bash
 kubectl create -f kubia-manual.yaml -n custom-namespace # create pod in a specific namespace, or add a namespace: `custom-namespace` entry to the metadata section